nrsyed/nrsyed.com/content/blog/2021-06-02-raspberry-pi-headless-setup-via-ethernet-and-sharing-host-pcs-internet-connection.md

   - [Connect the Raspberry Pi](#connect-pi)
 * [References](#references)

+In this post, we'll learn how to:

+1) set up a Raspberry Pi via SSH with only a PC and ethernet cable
+2) share the PC's WiFi internet connection with the Raspberry Pi over ethernet

 <span id="introduction" />
 # Introduction

-As I write this post, I'm sitting in a hotel room with my laptop and a Raspberry Pi, which I brought along because I'm traveling for several weeks and I wanted some tech to play around with in my downtime.
-Go figure.
-The point is that I'm on hotel WiFi with captive portal authentication, no access to the router or router administration, and no router of my own.
+As I write this, I'm sitting in a hotel room with my laptop and a Raspberry Pi, which I brought along because I'm traveling for several weeks and wanted some tech to play around with in my downtime.
+I'm on hotel WiFi with captive portal authentication, no access to the router or router administration, and no router of my own.
 Nor do I have a standalone keyboard or HDMI cable.
 I only had the space and foresight to bring an ethernet cable.

 {{< figure
   src="/img/rpi_hotel.jpg" alt="The view from my hotel room" caption="The view from my hotel room"
 >}}

-To simplify things, I also wanted my Raspberry Pi to have internet access for downloading packages and updates without trying to figure out captive portal authentication on the Pi without any keyboard/mouse input or video/HDMI output.
+To simplify things, I wanted my Raspberry Pi to have internet access without having to figure out captive portal authentication on the Pi.
 Thus, this post was born out of necessity.
-In it, we'll learn how to:

-- set up a Raspberry Pi via SSH with only a PC and ethernet cable
-- share the PC's WiFi internet connection with the Raspberry Pi

 #### What you **will** need: